miaiseman/convergence-bot/README.md

 The Spanish can be played from the terminal! ($ python convergence_esp.py from that directory)

+From inception to writing this file, I worked about 100 hours over 12 days, with the most time spent on deployment.
 If you helped me with this game, you know who you are, and THANKS again.
 Maybe I could have done it without you, but not nearly as quickly.
-From inception to writing this file, I worked about 100 hours over 12 days, with the most time spent on the deployment.

 ### Future: